 If you love French toast, try our Blueberry Stuffed French Toast which is like having blueberry cheesecake for breakfast.
-Our classic Brioche French Toast my favorite way to make and enjoy French toast so rich, buttery, and tender!
+Our classic Brioche French Toast is my favorite way to make and enjoy French toast; it’s rich, buttery, and tender!
 We also have an Easy Sourdough French Toast to check out if you enjoy sourdough in your diet!

-With a family of 6, I love meal prep ideas to save time, and preparing this Apple Pie French Toast Casserole the night before serving makes breakfast a breeze.
-This is a great option for Holiday mornings like Christmas and Thanksgiving.
+With a family of 6, I love make-ahead ideas to save time, and preparing this Apple Pie French Toast Casserole the night before serving makes breakfast a breeze.
+This is a great option for Holiday mornings like Thanksgiving and Christmas.
 It's filling and can hold everyone over until the big feast!
-This is also a great recipe for Brunch entertaining so you can spend less time in the kitchen and more time with your guests.
+This recipe has become a weekend favorite in our home.
+My boys love waking up to the smell of baked apples and cinnamon!
+It’s cozy, simple, and feels a little bit like dessert for breakfast.
+This is also a great recipe for Brunch entertaining, so you can spend less time in the kitchen and more time with your guests.
+Try these Apple Scones, Caramel Apple Pancakes, or this Air Fryer Apple Crisp at your next brunch!

 Jump to: